jwbuurlage/Zee/ROADMAP.md

 In particular for distributed systems we require that the image is something which exists for longer time spans and can be reused.
 We want to do this in a portable way.
+- Idea: serialize an image somehow, and extract it at a 'physical location'.
+ * not portable (because we want to do this in a distributed fashion), unless
+ * the storage is never really packed, but instead some kind of generator approach is used.

 REFINEMENT:
 -----------